Stiggy-C/incite/README.md

 ## Usage

-:warning: Incite is a prototype and is not being community reviewed.
-Please use it at your own risk.
+:warning: As of now, Incite is a proof of concept and is not being community reviewed.
+Please use Incite at your own risk.

 [Read more](./incite-distro/README.md)